-The participating state teams have learned, networked and discussed the practices, costs, opportunities and challenges related to occupational licensing by connecting the state teams with evidence-based research, best practices in the field, possible alternatives to licensure, multi-state comparable data, state-specific data and the ability to network with other states and national experts.
-Each state in the Consortium has received technical assistance from CSG, NCSL, and NGA to develop an action plan that identifies strategies to reduce barriers to labor market entry and improve licensure portability and reciprocity, and work toward implementation of the plan.
-The participating states have been required to create a core team of officials to participate in the Consortium, as well as a broader group of stakeholders that have been involved in the project.
-Each state selected specific occupations and target populations to focus on through this work, as well the aspects of licensure regulation that they will address in their action plan.
+CSG, NCSL, and NGA have facilitated Consortium partner assessment of evidence-based research, best practices, possible alternatives to licensure, multi-state comparable data and, state-specific data; and provided opportunities to network with national experts.
+Each state in the Consortium has received technical assistance from CSG, NCSL and NGA to develop their action plans.
+Consortium states also created a core team of officials to participate in project activities, as well as a broader group of stakeholders to serve as a continuing network in occupational licensure policy.
+Each state selected specific occupations and target populations to focus on through this work, as well as examining other aspects of licensure regulation addressed in their action plans.

 Frequently Asked Questions